 If you use “Leaders or staff members who belong only sub-organizations of XX”, you can’t include employees who belong to XX.
 By combining these two elements, all employees will be included.

 Once this has been set up let’s save the App and release it.
 Can you start the Process from any account?
 If you can, the setting is successful.

 This concludes the contents of Chapter 2.
 You have created a simple App in which the management department confirms the application for a business trip that an employee requests.
 But for actual work use it is still not enough.

 There is still room for making the App cater for various cases, such as;

 ･Is the Management department always responsible for the confirmation, regardless of who made the business trip request?

-･There might be cases where to want to “reject” the request.
+･There might be cases where you want to reject the request.

 In Chapter 3, we deal with such somewhat advanced content.
-Both Workflow diagrams, Data Item, and Operator have setting methods that have not yet been introduced.
-Let’s learn while making App that is closer to practical use in the next step.
+Both Workflow diagrams, Data Items, and Operators have setting methods that have not yet been introduced.
+Let’s learn while making an App that is better for practical use in the next step.